Go to content Go to main navigation More in this section

 What causes bacterial vaginosis (BV)?

-Bacterial vaginosis causes are not fully understood and not much is known about how women get it.
-The vagina normally contains mostly “good” bacteria, and fewer “harmful” bacteria.
-BV develops when there is an increase in harmful bacteria.
+Bacterial vaginosis causes are not fully understood and not much is known about what causes the imbalance of bacteria.
+The vagina normally contains mostly “good” bacteria, and fewer disruptive bacteria.
+BV develops when there is an increase in disruptive bacteria.

 BV prevention